Sports in Omaha, Nebraska: Venues

 In 2009, the Creighton women's basketball and volleyball teams left the Civic Auditorium and moved back to campus with the opening of D. J. Sokol Arena.

 Two new baseball parks opened in the Omaha area within days of each other in April 2011.
 On January 21, 2009 Omaha Mayor Mike Fahey along with others broke ground on the new Omaha Baseball Stadium, which would later be named TD Ameritrade Park Omaha.
 This stadium, located in downtown Omaha, has a permanent capacity of 24,000, with the capability of expansion to 35,000 with temporary seating.
 Since its opening, it has been home of the College World Series, and is also home to Creighton's baseball program.
 The Royals initially planned to move into this stadium, but eventually decided that it was too large for their needs.
-They instead chose to build a smaller stadium, ultimately named Werner Park, in the suburb of Papillion, which also houses select games for Omaha Mavericks baseball annually and will become the home of the Union Omaha soccer team in 2020.
+They instead chose to build a smaller stadium, ultimately named Werner Park, in the suburb of Papillion, which also houses select games for Omaha Mavericks baseball annually and was the home of the Union Omaha soccer team from 2020-2025.
 Following the 2010 season, the Royals changed their name to the Storm Chasers.
+The Omaha Mavericks baseball team opened their new home, Tal Anderson Field in 2020.

 Ralston Arena opened in October 2012 in Ralston, a suburb of Omaha.
 It serves as the home of the Omaha Beef indoor football team, the Omaha Lancers junior hockey team, and was also home to Omaha Mavericks men's basketball from its opening through the 2014–15 season, after which that team moved into Baxter Arena.
 The UNO women's team continued to play on campus at Lee & Helene Sapp Fieldhouse, the former home of the men's team, until it also moved into Baxter Arena in 2015–16.
 Sapp Fieldhouse continues to serve as a part-time home for Mavericks women's volleyball alongside Baxter Arena.